UPPMAX/uppmax_intro_python/docs/sessions/variables_expressions_and_statements_1.md

     * 15 mins: challenge
     * 5 mins: feedback

+    Prior questions:

+    - What is a data type?
+    - Can you name a Python data type?
+    - What is a variable?
+    - What are rules for naming a variables?
+    - What are good practices for the name of a variable?
+    - What is an operator?
+    - Can you name an operator?

 ## Overview

 In any non-trivial calculation, we want to let our computer remember